salesforce/lwsec-docs-mirror/packages/@locker/eslint-plugin-locker/docs/rules/distorted-storage-constructor.md

 [NS2]
 `localStorage.setItem('x','y'); localStorage; // { 'x': 'y' }`

 The proxy wrap has traps that allow for our Storage to have features that are the same as the raw Storage.
-Such features include getting, setting, iterating and basic object features.
+Such features include getting, setting, iterating, and basic object features.

 * Set/Get: `localStorage.x = 'y'; localStorage; // { 'x': 'y' }`
 * Define Property: `Object.defineProperty(localStorage, 'foo', { value: 'bar' }); // { 'foo': 'bar', 'x': 'y' }`